 We have spoken about the first step to spiritual maturity which is discipline.
 Developing this virtue is important because without control of self or authority over our own spirit, we will not be able to cultivate and master the other nine steps of this journey.

-The second step to spiritual maturity is intimacy, more specifically, intimacy with God.
-Intimacy means belonging to someone else, close contact, familiarity, association.
+The second step to spiritual maturity is intimacy, more specifically intimacy with God.
+Intimacy means belonging to someone else, close contact, familiarity or close association.
 Intimacy is both a state and a feeling.
-Intimacy feels warm, satisfying, accepting, personal, deep, private, exclusive, safe, comfortable.
+Intimacy feels warm, satisfying, accepting, personal, deep, private, exclusive, safe or comfortable.

 This is the type of relationship we strive for in marriage and the type of relationship we must cultivate with God in order to arrive at spiritual maturity.
 If this be so, how then do we discipline ourselves for intimacy with God?
 Two things to start growing in this area: